 The plan currently uses mortality tables that vary by age, gender, employee group (i.e. general, law enforcement officer) and health status (i.e. disabled and healthy).
-The current mortality rates are
+The current mortality rates are based on published tables and based on studies that cover significant portions of the U.S. population.
+The healthy mortality rates also contain a provision to reflect future mortality improvements.

-The actuarial assumptions used in the December 31, 2016 valuation were based on the results of an actuarial experience study for the period January 1, 2010 through December 31, 2014.
+The actuarial assumptions used in the December 31, 2017 valuation were based on the results of an actuarial experience study for the period January 1, 2010 through December 31, 2014.